-Child wasting, a measure of acute During the COVID-19 pandemic, malnutrition in children, has risen 61% Ugandan children faced one of the in Uganda since 2016. longest school closures in the world.
+Child wasting, a measure of acute During the COVID-19 pandemic, malnutrition in children, has risen 61% Ugandan children faced one of the longest school closures in the world.

 This year, across all cohorts, RTV helped keep over 7,000 children enrolled in school, as compared to peers.